frisb/formalize/README.md

 Formalize is an ActiveRecord ORM layer for FoundationDB.

-This module is in alpha and work is still in progress.
+This module is still early alpha and work is in progress.
 All contributions are welcome.

 ## Example Usage